Effective Date: 27 July 2023

 Our Portals are hosted as follows:

-We store your personal information on secure servers in the following locations:
+We store your Personal Data on secure servers in the following locations:

 - For Services delivered to Australia, New Zealand and Hong Kong your information is hosted in Australia;

-- For Services delivered to the EU, the United Kingdom, the United States or other locations, the personal information is hosted in the United States.
+- For Services delivered to the EU, the United Kingdom, the United States or other locations, the Personal Data is hosted in the United States.

 HOW LONG WE KEEP YOUR INFORMATION